Listeriosis

 If meningitis develops, people have a headache and a stiff neck.
 They may become confused and lose their balance.

 If the uterus or placenta is infected in a pregnant woman, a miscarriage or stillbirth may result.
-Two thirds of the surviving infants develop listeriosis, which may lead to a bloodstream infection (sepsis) or meningitis.
-Up to one half of newborns infected near or at the end of the pregnancy die.
+Surviving infants may develop listeriosis and present with blood stream infections (sepsis) or meningitis, and many newborns who acquired infection near or at the end of pregnancy die.

 Diagnosis of Listeriosis